-The low fade haircut is by no means an invention of the 2000s.
-It already saw its hype and celebrity days back in the 80s.
-However, since we are now reliving the two decades that marked the fashion and styling world in the craziest of ways, the 80s and 90s, it’s safe to say that the low fade haircut is making a comeback.
+The low fade haircuts and hairstyles are by no means an invention of the 2000s.
+The original style already saw its hype and celebrity days back in the 80s.
+However, since we are now reliving the two decades that marked the fashion and styling world in the craziest of ways, the 80s, and 90s, it’s safe to say that the low fade haircut is making a comeback.
 Not only that, but it has taken on a more artistic and hipster look.
 Here are 50 ideas to convince you that you need to go for this haircut right now!

 Let’s start off with the basic low fade.
 It consists of a very short haircut, presumably with a bit of a slick back.
 The temple area, as well as the back, have been gradually shaved, so as to get that ‘faded’ effect that is the basis of this hairstyle.